 Fenris: There are no puppy eyes.

 - Returns briefly in Dragon Age II, if Hawke romances Fenris and later has him in the party with Merrill.
 Merrill has great fun teasing Fenris about the "puppy eyes" he gives Hawke any time they aren't looking.
 He responds to her declaration that "You're in love!" with a very flat "I am not," which is interesting because if anyone else brings it up to him, he has no difficulty acknowledging it.

 - In Mass Effect 2, EDI and Joker strenuously deny they've been flirting.
 The entire crew of the Normandy aren't convinced.
 They basically give up all pretense by the time Mass Effect 3 rolls in.

 - In Final Fantasy VII, Tifa says this to Aerith about Cloud.

 - In BlazBlue, Tsubaki has a crush on Jin, but tries to downplay it whenever pressed, usually going into this trope.
 Makoto is quick to point out that she's not fooling anyone, least of all her.

 - During the later ranks of her social link, Yukiko tells the Protagonist that they have been spending so much time together that the staff at her family's inn assumes that he is her boyfriend.
 She denies it, of course, but by then it's pretty clear that she really wants to be proven wrong, the sooner the better.

 - Chie and Yosuke.
 Kanji at first assumes they are a couple, much to Chie's annoyance.
-Speaking of Chie, if she's your romantic partner and date to the Summer Festival, she has this as a knee jerk reaction to a vendor calling him her boyfriend, only to realize that it is, in fact, true.
+Incidentally, if Chie is the Protagonist'sromantic partner and date to the Summer Festival, she has this as a knee jerk reaction to a vendor calling him her boyfriend, only to realize that it is, in fact, true.